12 Brain-Building Food Rules

 Get tested for zinc.

-Some research suggests a possible correlation between low levels of zinc and the symptoms of ADHD.
+Some research1 suggests a possible correlation between low levels of zinc and the symptoms of ADHD.
 Don’t add zinc without the supervision of a doctor.
-Adding or subtracting minerals indiscriminately from your diet could lead to problems.
+Adding or subtracting minerals indiscriminately could lead to problems.

 Take a good multivitamin.